BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 ### Work Flow
 * Be mindful of GitHub updates and announcements posted to the Slack channel.
 * Strive to keep individual contributions under 500 changed lines.
-* Update Draft Pull Request description to include a detailed description of the new feature or bug fix is added.
+* Update Draft Pull Request description to include a detailed description of the new feature or bug fix that being is added.
 * Provide relevant in code comments to clarify changes when needed
 * Update appropriate ```Readme.md```
 * Update QA Feature Checklist to reflect changes